 Initiated six years ago with the benefit of a targeted alumni gift for this curricular innovation, the Totalization studios expand architecture's boundaries through focused research, while simultaneously exposing students to the wide range of such possible research threads.
-Each advanced options studio in the fall (three studios in Houston plus the RSAP (Paris) studio) plumbs the depths of a specific aspect of architecture, as defined by the studio instructor.
+Each of these advanced option studios in the fall (three studios in Houston plus one in Paris at RSAP) plumbs the depths of a specific aspect of architecture, as defined by the studio instructor.
 By orchestrating intersections across this collection of studios every fall through shared workshops, lectures and consultant visits, students gain a comprehensive understanding of architecture while advancing a singular, directed, integrated, total project.